What is Orthodontics?

 Like many other areas of health care, Orthodontics is a specialist field, which requires several years’ postgraduate training.
-Many Orthodontists work collaboratively with referring general dental practitioners.
+And training is everything when achieving outcomes that you require.

 Orthodontics has changed substantially from the heavy, cumbersome and obvious metal braces many of us remember from years ago.
 Orthodontics is focused on the diagnosis, prevention and correcting misalignment of the teeth and jaws.
 As a result, your teeth and gums are easier to clean and keep healthy reducing the chance of developing gum disease.